Melasma Treatment: Effective Solutions for Brighter Skin

 Topical Treatments

-Q-Switched Laser
+Laser Treatment

-The Q-switched laser delivers controlled beams of energy deep into the skin, targeting excess melanin that causes melasma.
+The laser treatment delivers controlled beams of energy deep into the skin, targeting excess melanin that causes melasma.
 By breaking down pigmentation into smaller particles, this treatment lightens dark patches and stimulates skin renewal.

 With no downtime, it offers a convenient way to improve skin clarity and achieve a brighter complexion.
 As melasma tends to recur, periodic maintenance sessions can help sustain the results over time.